lupyuen/lupyuen.github.io/src/privilege.md

 Let's make it work for Star64...

-# Machine Mode becomes Supervisor Mode
+# RISC-V Machine Mode becomes Supervisor Mode

 _Earlier we saw the `csrrc` instruction..._